mthvedt/hbridge/README.md

 hbridge
 =======

-Bridge utilities in Haskell.
+Experiments and utilities in the game of Contract Bridge.

-This project is the work of someone trying to learn Haskell, and should be treated as such.
+This is a "teach myself Haskell" project, but you can use it if you like.
+It's released under the Eclipse license.